UniLink: app for exchange students

 Me as a global mentor, leading community event for international students

-To understand the community of students living abroad better, I helped design and send out a survey to our peers who are currently/have been on exchange programs/studied abroad.
+To understand the community of students living abroad, I helped design and sent out a survey to our peers who are currently or have been on exchange programs/studied abroad.
 Our survey focused on open-ended questions to gather community needs.

 1/ Lack of centralized & reliable information